FuchsiaOS/FuchsiaOS-docs-zh_CN/development/tracing/tutorial/recording-a-fuchsia-trace.md

 ## Use the utilities

 Traces are recorded with the `trace` utility on a Fuchsia target.
-The `fx traceutil` command, which you can run from your development host, calls the `trace` utility on your Fuchsia target.
+The [`ffx trace start`][ffx-trace] command, which you can run from your development host, calls the `trace` utility on your Fuchsia target.

 You can record a trace from your Fuchsia target from your development host or directly from the Fuchsia target.